fairytaib/Hangman/README.md

   - Miro: Used for planning and visualizing game structure, creating flowcharts, and collaborating on gameplay mechanics.
   - Balsamiq Wireframe: Used to create low-fidelity wireframes for UI layout and structure before design implementation.

-## Technologies Used

-- **Languages**:
-  - Python: The core language used to develop the Hangman game, handling game logic, word selection, and user interactions.

-- **Version Control**:
-  - Git: Used for version control to track changes and manage the development process.
-  - GitHub: Used as a cloud-based platform to store and share the code repository.

-- **Development Tools**:
-  - VS Code: Used as the primary code editor for writing and debugging Python scripts.
-  - Git Bash: Used for executing Git commands and managing version control.

-- **Deployment**:
-  - Heroku: Used to deploy the Hangman game as a web application, making it accessible online.

-- **Data Handling**:
-  - JSON: Used to store and manage word lists, ensuring flexibility and easy modifications.

-- **Planning & Design**:
-  - Miro: Used for organizing ideas, structuring the development workflow, and tracking API testing results.

 ## Getting started

 ### Prerequisites